avstudnitz/AvS_ScopeHint/readme.markdown

 -----------
 Whenever a configuration setting is overwritten by a lower level website or store view, an icon is displayed.
 On Mouseover, a list of all stores / websites which overwrite the setting is shown with the respective values.
+See the [screenshot](http://www.avs-webentwicklung.de/fileadmin/modules/AvS_ScopeHint.png) to get an overview about what the module does.

 Requirements
 ------------